user profile avatar

 Bio

 I have been called to ministry.
 I am not simply creating plans, but faithfully walking through any door God opens and ensuring that I keep my options open so that He can utilize my full potential.
 I have a strong passion for interpersonal relationships and all forms of art.
-At the moment, I run my own art business and am working on self-publishing a poetry book.
+At the moment, I run my own art business and have self-published a poetry book.

 Education